awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 **Amazon S3 Buckets**
 For Amazon S3 buckets that are configured as website endpoints, do one of the following:

 + **If you used the same account to create your Route 53 hosted zone and your Amazon S3 bucket** – Choose **Alias Target** and choose a bucket from the list\.
-If you have a lot of buckets, you can type the first few characters of the DNS name to filter the list\.
+If you have a lot of buckets, you can enter the first few characters of the DNS name to filter the list\.

   The value of **Alias Target** changes to the Amazon S3 website endpoint for your bucket\.

-+ **If you used different accounts to create your Route 53 hosted zone and your Amazon S3 bucket** – Type the name of the region that you created your S3 bucket in\.
++ **If you used different accounts to create your Route 53 hosted zone and your Amazon S3 bucket** – Enter the name of the region that you created your S3 bucket in\.
 Use the value that appears in the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.

   If you used AWS accounts other than the current account to create your Amazon S3 buckets, the bucket won't appear in the **Alias Targets** list\.
 You must configure the bucket for website hosting\.
 For more information, see [Configure a Bucket for Website Hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html) in the *Amazon Simple Storage Service Developer Guide*\.